colemanmoore/spotify-json/README.md

 Reading the JSON inputs is currently done in a synchronous manner, so larger inputs might cause the whole process to take a very long time.
 Still, since we are only interested in the final output (not piecemeal updates), then there may be no reason to pursue an asynchronous approach.

+This might be changing the requirements, but scaling large libraries of songs, users, and playlists would best be implemented using a database.

 ## Time

 I got a little carried away by doing this with TDD (maybe beyond scope of the prompt :)) and spent about three hours on this project.